 Support this film by clicking here!

-“Echoes from Afghanistan” is a documentary film, currently in production with WRF and Special Affects.
+“Echoes from Afghanistan” is a documentary film by the Warrior Research Foundation and Special Affects.
 This film features Hank Goff, a veteran and college football player, along with his fellow combat Marines Delfino Martinez, Jr., Sonny Hutchinson, Paul Reimund, and Jimmy Grimes from Echo Company, 2nd Battalion, 7th Marines (2/7), who deployed to Afghanistan from 2008– 2009.
-Goff, who is featured in this documentary film, was presented with the 2015 Disney Spirit Award on ESPN for being an inspiration and mentor to multiple veterans and a survivor of posttraumatic stress disorder
+Goff, who is featured in this documentary film, was presented with the 2015 Disney Spirit Award on ESPN for being an inspiration and mentor to multiple veterans and a survivor of post-traumatic stress disorder

 This battalion was engaged in heavy combat from the time they landed in country.
 It is said by many that Echo Company, 2/7, was “the hardest hit battalion in the Corps that year.”
 During 2/7’s mission in Afghanistan, 20 men were killed and 160 were wounded, 30 of which were amputees.